 Most of the wildlands of Monhegan Island are privately owned and managed by the Monhegan Associates Inc., a land trust.
-The trust is dedicated to sustaining the natural beauty and ecology of these lands while keeping them accessible to visitors.
+The land trust is dedicated to sustaining the natural beauty and ecology of these lands while keeping them accessible to visitors.

 Below is a list of governing documents that encompass the policy of land governance.
 These documents have evolved over the years of discussion and decisions by various groups of Trustees who are responsible for preserving the land and reflect the current position of the land ownership.
 Please respect posted rules so that the land can be enjoyed in its natural state by all.

 Legal Governing Documents: